TomSpencerLondon/coder-craftsman/src/pages/2020-05-03-post-twenty-eight/index.md

 This is the third blog post in a series on Design Patterns, in which we're looking at some of the most helpful design patterns for your software design.

-The last post covered, the **Observer Pattern**,
+The last post covered, the **Observer Pattern**, which enables you to create a one-to-many dependency where a change in one object results in automatic notification and change in the other objects.

 This post will look at the **Decorator Pattern**, which attaches additional responsibilities to an object dynamically, enabling you to extend functionality by providing a flexible alternative to subclassing.

 ![Decorator pattern](https://user-images.githubusercontent.com/63193195/81114853-aea21180-8f1a-11ea-9278-8f58362eb6bb.jpg)

-By using this pattern you can "decorate" you classes at runtime using a form of object composition.
+By using this pattern you can "decorate" your classes at runtime using a form of object composition.
 This means you can give your (or someone else’s) objects new responsibilities without having to change any of the code for the underlying classes.

 **So, how does the Decorator Pattern work?**